Pakistan–Saudi Arabia relations: Security relations

 Pakistan maintains close military ties with Saudi Arabia, providing extensive support, arms, and training for the Saudi armed forces.
 Since the 1970s, Pakistani soldiers have been stationed in Saudi Arabia to protect the Kingdom.
 Pakistan has also been providing training to Saudi soldiers and pilots.
-Fighter Pilots of the Pakistan Air Force flew aircraft of the Royal Saudi Air Force doring the Al-Wadiah War between Saudi Arabia and South Yemen in 1969, and Pakistan Army Corps of Engineers built Saudi fortifications along its border with Yemen.
+Fighter Pilots of the Pakistan Air Force flew aircraft of the Royal Saudi Air Force during the Al-Wadiah War between Saudi Arabia and South Yemen in 1969, and Pakistan Army Corps of Engineers built Saudi fortifications along its border with Yemen.

-In the 1970s and 1980s, during the Iran–Iraq War approximately ~20,000 Pakistani soldiers were stationed in the kingdom.
-Saudi Arabia has negotiated the purchase of Pakistani ballistic missiles capable of carrying nuclear warheads.
 It is also speculated that Saudi Arabia secretly funded Pakistan's atomic bomb programme and seeks to purchase atomic weapons from Pakistan to enable it to counteract possible threats from arsenals of the weapons of mass destruction possessed by Iran, Iraq and Israel.
 Both nations have received high-level delegations of scientists, government and Saudi military experts of seeking to study the development of a Saudi nuclear programme.
 Pakistan also formed a key intermediary in the Al-Yamamah arms deal with the United Kingdom.

-According to Bruno Tertrais, a researcher for the EU Non-Proliferation Consortium, during informal discussions held in 2005 former Pakistan National Command Authority officials have said that deploying Pakistan nuclear warheads in Saudi Arabia would be "worse than the Cuban missile crisis."
-Tertrais concludes that there is no hard evidence in the public domain of any nuclear cooperation between the two countries.
+According to Bruno Tertrais, a researcher for the EU Non-Proliferation Consortium, during informal discussions held in 2005 former Pakistan National Command Authority officials said that deploying Pakistan nuclear warheads in Saudi Arabia would be "worse than the Cuban missile crisis."
+Tertrais concluded that there is no hard evidence in the public domain of any nuclear cooperation between the two countries.

-In 2023, Saudi officials arrested and deported up to 12,000 Afghans living illegally in their country carrying fake Pakistani passports.

-Pakistan rejected a request from Saudi Arabia to contribute troops to the Saudi-led intervention in Yemen.